NathanVervloesem/test2024/README.md

 # test2024
 This a test repo for the git workshop.
 I have to make up some information to put here.

 You're on a new issue branch.
+Yes, an issue branch